gulpetl/gulp-etl-transform-json/README.md

 ![](<https://github.com/DeepenSilwal/gulp-etl-transform-json/blob/master/images/Untitled%20Diagram%20(1).jpg>)

 The JSON format files can be of different content, they may be just an object, instance of array containing object, or array of objects.
-The **gulp-etl-tap-json** specifically looks into four different cases the user might run into.
+The transformation specifically looks into four different cases the user might run into.
 These cases are described below:

 1. The source JSON contains only one object and the template/map JSON also contains one object.
    ![](<https://github.com/DeepenSilwal/gulp-etl-transform-json/blob/master/images/Untitled%20Diagram.jpg>)